vsilaev/tascalate-async-await/README-NG.md

     private static final ExecutorService executor = Executors.newFixedThreadPool(4);
 }
 ```
-As you see, suspendable methods are just like regular ones but with special annotation - `@suspendable`.
-You should follow regular rules about returning results from this methods, moreover - it's an error to call `return async(<value>)` inside these methods.
-The important thing about `@suspendable` methods is that they may be called only from `@async` methods or from other `@suspendable` methods.
+As you can see, suspendable methods are similar to regular ones but require a special annotation - `@suspendable`.
+You should adhere to the usual rules for returning results from these methods.
+Additionally, calling `return async(<value>)` inside these methods is considered an error.
+The key aspect of `@suspendable` methods is that they can only be invoked from `@async` methods or other `@suspendable` methods.

-Performance-wise suspendable methods behaves the same as asynchronous task methods, so the question "which kind should be used" is just a matter of organizing and structuring your code .
-The recommended approach is to use asynchronous task methods when they are exposed to outside clients and suspendable ones for internal implementation details.
-However, the final decision is up to library user till s/he holds the rule that suspendable methods may be called only from asynchronous context (`@async` methods or other `@suspendable` methods) as stated above.
+In terms of performance, suspendable methods function the same as asynchronous task methods.
+As a result, the decision between using one or the other mainly comes down to how you intend to organize your code.
+A commonly suggested approach is to use asynchronous task methods for interfaces exposed to external clients, while reserving suspendable methods for internal implementation purposes.
+That said, the choice ultimately lies with the library user, provided they adhere to the rule: suspendable methods are only usable within an asynchronous context (either `@async` methods or other `@suspendable` methods).

-Implementation notes: technically suspendable methods are implemented as continuable methods that follow rules defined by [Tascalate JavaFlow](https://github.com/vsilaev/tascalate-javaflow) library, so you may use any continuable annotation that is supported by Tascalate JavaFlow, not only `@suspendable`.
+On the implementation side, suspendable methods are technically built as continuable methods, following the conventions outlined in the [Tascalate JavaFlow](https://github.com/vsilaev/tascalate-javaflow) library.
+Consequently, you’re not limited to the `@suspendable` annotation but can apply any continuable annotation supported by the Tascalate JavaFlow framework.

 # Asynchronous Generator Methods
 ## Overview